Washington on the Brazos Historical Foundation

 Help Preserve Texas History through Preservation, Education, and Celebration by joining the Association today!

-The oldest support group for any TPWD park, Washington on the Brazos State Park Association was created in the 1950s as a 501(c)(3) nonprofit to facilitate preservation projects, celebrations and educational programming at this historic site and its four attractions.
-Besides playing an integral part in the creation and subsequent expansion of the Star of the Republic Museum, it also has supplied funding for park and museum personnel; spearheaded funding for the Visitor Center and its educational displays; assisted in the reconstruction of Independence Hall; spearheaded funding for the “real-life” exhibits and programs of the Barrington Living History Farm; assisted in purchasing, relocating and restoring the home of Dr. Anson Jones; assisted in construction of Six Flags Over Texas monument; provided research to have La Bahia Pecan Tree designated a “Famous Tree of Texas;” and purchased the following: an educational website with mobile phone app; new website for the complex; playground equipment; animals for the farm; bluebonnet and other wildflower seeds; and an important collection of historical papers and documents for the Museum.
+Washington on the Brazos Historical Foundation was created in the 1950s as a 501(c)(3) nonprofit to facilitate preservation projects, celebrations and educational programming at this historic site and its four attractions.
+Besides playing an integral part in the creation and subsequent expansion of the Star of the Republic Museum, it also has supplied funding for park and museum personnel; spearheaded funding for the Visitor Center and its educational displays; assisted in the reconstruction of Independence Hall; spearheaded funding for the “real-life” exhibits and programs of the Barrington Plantation; assisted in purchasing, relocating and restoring the home of Dr. Anson Jones; assisted in construction of Six Flags Over Texas monument; provided research to have La Bahia Pecan Tree designated a “Famous Tree of Texas;” and purchased the following: an educational website with mobile phone app; new website for the complex; playground equipment; animals for the farm; bluebonnet and other wildflower seeds; and an important collection of historical papers and documents for the Museum.

-Washington on the Brazos State Park Association, a nonprofit organization, exists to help preserve the rich history of the heroic actions taken by our forefathers at Washington on the Brazos with the signing of the Texas Declaration of Independence from Mexico, on March 2, 1836.
+Washington on the Brazos Historical Foundation, a nonprofit organization, exists to help preserve the rich history of the heroic actions taken by our forefathers at Washington on the Brazos with the signing of the Texas Declaration of Independence from Mexico, on March 2, 1836.

-The Association generates support to facilitate programs, celebrations, and education at Washington on the Brazos State Historic Site, Independence Hall, Star of the Republic Museum, Fanthorp Inn and Barrington Living History Farm.
+The Foundation generates support to facilitate programs, celebrations, and education at Washington on the Brazos State Historic Site, Independence Hall, Star of the Republic Museum, Fanthorp Inn and Barrington Plantation.

 You can play a vital role in Texas History by supporting Washington on the Brazos State Park Association, join today!

-- Sponsors and secures funding for the annual Texas Independence Day Celebration.
+- Sponsors and secures funding for the annual Texas Independence Day Celebration, Bark in the Park, Juneteenth Heritage Celebration & Christmas on the Brazos.

 - Assisted in the reconstruction of Independence Hall.